 Cracked teeth can occur for a variety of reasons ranging from normal chewing and function, to grinding (often as a result of stress), to pre-existing large restorations, or a history of decay.
 These cracks can present with different symptoms that can adversely affect your quality of life.
-As board certified endodontists, Dr. Axx and Dr. Clatanoff are specialists in diagnosing and treating cracked teeth, allowing for many years of pain-free function.
+As board certified endodontists, Dr. Axx, Dr. Clatanoff, and Dr. Anderson are specialists in diagnosing and treating cracked teeth, allowing for many years of pain-free function.

 - What does a cracked tooth feel like?

 - How do I know if my tooth is cracked?